deciever002/50-Project-in-50-Days/README.md

 # 50-Project-in-50-Days

+Learned a lot while following along with the course provided by Brad(50 Project in 50 days).
+This course helped me alot to improve CSS concepts like flexbox,different element selectors,specifity,pseudo classes and webkit concepts.
+I would also recommend beginners to try [CSS Diner](https://flukeout.github.io/) to clear the concpts of different selectors.I also learned a lot about different javascript concepts like events in js,timers,'this' keyword,different properties of an element, how to create and destroy an element using DOM and so on.
+Overall it was a great experience and i recommend everyone reading this readme to give it a try as well.
+Below are the details of project created by me and hosted using Github pages.

 - 50 mini projects created using HTML,CSS & JS, inspired by [Traversy Media](https://50projects50days.com/).
 - Deployed mini projects using Github pages.